googleapis/python-logging/docs/direct-lib-usage.rst

     :dedent: 4

-Deleting Log Entries
+Delete Log Entries
 --------------------

-You can delete all logs associated with a logger using the following call:
+To delete all logs associated with a logger, use the following call:

 .. literalinclude:: ../samples/snippets/usage_guide.py
     :start-after: [START logger_delete]